State of Employment in the Banking and Finance Sector

 FinancialServicesCrossing - #1 Job Aggregation and Private Job-Opening Research Service — The Most Quality Jobs Anywhere

-FinancialServicesCrossing is the first job consolidation service in the employment industry to seek to include every job that exists and not charge employers to post jobs on its site.
+FinancialServicesCrossing is the first job consolidation service in the employment industry to seek to include every job that exists in the world.